20 Perimenopause Symptoms Ranked by How Disruptive They Are

 20. Irregular periods that create inconvenience

-Unpredictable periods are annoying.
+Unpredictable periods are annoying and inconvenient.
 You might start your period at an inconvenient time.
-But the irregularity itself usually doesn't significantly disrupt daily function.
+But the irregularity itself usually doesn't significantly disrupt daily function or quality of life.
 It's noticeable but manageable.
-This symptom represents the least disruptive perimenopause experience, though it can be the symptom that first alerts women that perimenopause is starting.
+This symptom represents the least disruptive perimenopause experience, though it can be the first symptom that alerts women that perimenopause is starting.
+The inconvenience is real but not debilitating.

 This content is for informational purposes only and does not replace medical advice.
 Always consult your healthcare provider about your specific situation.